 To say that 2020 was a difficult year is an understatement.
 What got me through it were friends, family, and community.
 Luckily for me, the latter takes place on Discord and Twitch.

 This was also the year where virtual conferences became the new norm.
-Already being familiar with moderating for NahamSec, I was asked to participate in several cons.
+Already being involved with various communities, and by being a Nahomie, I was asked to help build and moderate several cons.
 It was a great experience.

 A plus of this new trend was that the barrier of entry was lowered, allowing more people access to amazing talks.

 I’ll list the ones that stood out to me.
 Make sure to follow their social media and show your support!

 Zseano, web app hacker + founder BugBountyHunt3r @ VirSecCon

 Breanne Boland, appsec engineer @ Levelup0x07

 A look at how to do effective code reviews on Chrome extensions, what tools you can use to perform them, and some common tells of security issues.
 I took a stab at making an extension for Google SERP.